TanStack/router/docs/api/router.md

 - Top-level, primitive, non-object-like values are serialized normally as strings/numbers/booleans.
 - Top-level object-like values are serialized using `JSON.stringify` and parsed using `JSON.parse`

-Custom `stringifySearch` and `parseSearch` functions can be provided to your `ReactLocation` instance to further enhance the way search objects are encoded.
+Custom `stringifySearch` and `parseSearch` functions can be provided to your `Router` instance to further enhance the way search objects are encoded.

 **Regardless of how your search params are serialized or parsed**, TanStack Router willl **always provide a stable, immutable and structurally-safe object reference**.
 This means that even though your search params' source of truth is technically a string that is changing over time, it will behave as a structurally shared immutable object.